PatrickFis/Azure-Study-Notes/Azure Developer/Azure Blob Storage.md

   - A PUT request will store a blob in your container when sent with the following headers
     - The common headers noted below
     - Content-Length - Required.
 The length of the request.
 For page or append blobs the value must be set to 0.
-    - x-ms-blob-type: `<BlobBlob | PageBlob | AppendBlob>` - Required to specify the type of blob to be created in the storage account.
+    - x-ms-blob-type: `<BlockBlob | PageBlob | AppendBlob>` - Required to specify the type of blob to be created in the storage account.
   - A PUT request can also be used to copy a blob when sent with the following headers
     - The common headers noted below
     - x-ms-copy-source:name - Required.
 Specifies the name of the source blob or file.
 Can be a URL which specifies the blob (though it must be URL encoded).